BBC Doctor Who - The Stories BBC

 Barbara and Susan in Prison

-Ian eventually meets up with his friends and they all find themselves caught up in the machinations of an English undercover spy, James Stirling - alias Lemaitre.
+Ian, Barbara and Susan have found themselves caught up in the machinations of an English undercover spy, James Stirling - alias Lemaitre.
 Meanwhile The Doctor, posing as a civic dignitary, has arrived at the Conciergerie Prison in search of his friends.
 Twice he is brought before the great tyrant, Robespierre himself, and has to talk himself out of trouble.

 When Susan finds herself recaptured Barbara and Ian agree to assist Lemaitre in return for his help in freeing her.
 Ian and Barbara journey to an inn called the Sinking Ship to spy on a clandestine meeting between Robespierre's deputy and an even more ambitious man, Napoleon Bonaparte, who are plotting the tyrant's downfall.